 Poryphyromonas gingivalis is the bacteria that builds up on teeth in gingivitis.
-It gives off an enzyme called gingipains, which some believe is the main cause of Alzheimer’s, but other experts in the field believe that the link isn’t quite so simple.
-The study, however, found the toxic enzyme in over 90% of the samples of brain tissue from patients with the neurological disease.
+It gives off an enzyme called gingipains, which some researchers believe could be the main cause of Alzheimer’s disease.
+While the link isn’t quite so simple, Science Advances did find the toxic enzyme in over 90% of the samples of brain tissue from patients with the neurological disease.
 Learning more about gum disease could help scientists uncover a possible treatment for a disease that has confounded the medical world for decades.

 Good oral hygiene and regular dental visits are the uncontested winning formula for preventing all types of gum disease.
 Further research is needed to determine whether preventing gum disease has any effect on preventing Alzheimer’s.
 But for now, keeping bacteria-filled plaque at bay is the most promising method to ensure oral health.